Blue, white and orange outfit. Nearly King’s Day…

 Two days before King’s Day I was in Amsterdam with my friend Aafke.
 Preparations for the big celebration of the King’s birthday were already going on.
 By accident I wore a blue, white and orange outfit, which would have been perfect for King’s Day.
 It was an outfit I had come up with not even thinking of this.
 Orange is one of my favourite colours, but it also happens to be the colour of our royals.
 The King is called Willem-Alexander van Oranje (=of Orange).
 Everybody dresses in blue, white, red (the flag colours) and/or orange on the 27th of April.

-Below: Amsterdam is crazy then.
-This is a photo from 2025, crazy busy and really dangerous.
-The fire brigade and ambulances couldn’t get through.
+Amsterdam is crazy on King’s Day.
+In 2025 the fire brigade and ambulances couldn’t get through the crowds.
 The council of Amsterdam was successful in keeping it less busy this year which of course led to some grumbling.
 Understandable but necessary.

 Below: A well-known café in the centre is called De Blaffende Vis (The Barking Fish) and every year, since about 30 years, they have a new decoration for King’s Day on their building.
 This is the one for 2026, our previous queen Beatrix (abbreviated to Bea) as a hippie.